mahbubchula/XAI_TR/modules/02-research-problem-formulation/README.md

 Ethical issues in Machine Learning are often deeply embedded in the problem definition and data, not just in the model itself.
 Delaying ethical considerations until the end of a project can result in biased, unfair, or even harmful outcomes that are difficult to fix later.

 Ethical concerns may include:

-Bias and fairness: Unequal performance across demographic or social groups
+- **Bias and fairness:** Unequal performance across demographic or social groups

-Privacy: Handling sensitive or personal data responsibly
+- **Privacy:** Handling sensitive or personal data responsibly

-Transparency: Ability to explain decisions to affected individuals
+- **Transparency:** Ability to explain decisions to affected individuals

-Potential misuse: Predictions being applied in harmful or unintended ways
+- **Potential misuse:** Predictions being applied in harmful or unintended ways

 By addressing ethics during problem formulation, researchers can:

-Choose appropriate data sources
+- Choose appropriate data sources

-Define fair evaluation metrics
+- Define fair evaluation metrics

-Plan explainability requirements
+- Plan explainability requirements

-Reduce risks of harm and misuse
+- Reduce risks of harm and misuse
----

 ## 💡 Key Takeaways